ibm-cloud-docs/discovery-data/query-results.md

 ## Content Mining
 {: #query-results-cm}

-1. Choose a facet by which to filter the documents.

 Facets based on the *Part of Speech* enrichment are shown.

-To analyze your data further, open the Content Mining application by clicking **Launch application**.
+1. To analyze your data, open the Content Mining application.
+Click **Launch application**.

 For more information, see [Analyzing your data](/docs/discovery-data?topic=discovery-data-contentminerapp).

 ## What to do next
 {: #query-next}